 This cake (or in my case 4 small loaf shaped cakes) is simplicity itself.
 A case of tossing all the ingredients into a bowl, mixing well then spooning into prepared tins and letting the oven take care of the rest.

 Don’t you just love an easy recipe?
-This last minute Christmas cake recipe really hits the spot on that one.
+This quick Christmas cake recipe really hits the spot on that one.

 Last Minute Christmas Cake